Bylaws

 • Bringing the community into a discussion about successes and lessons learned

-• The status of funded and completed projects can also be the subject of regular discussion and update as part of bi-weekly CCCR research meetings
+• The status of funded and completed projects are subject of regular discussion and update as part of bi-weekly CCCR research meetings

 • Proposal Evaluation